kamilashi/Battleships/README.md

 ## Multiplayer Battleships

-You can try the latest build [here] (https://kamilashi.github.io/battleships)

-Or check out the project post [here] (https://kamilashi.github.io/battleships)
+You can try the latest build @ https://github.com/kamilashi/Battleships_Build Or check out the project post @ https://kamilashi.github.io/battleships